jamischarles/dotfiles/vimrc/notes-todo.md

    context.
  - Use ctrl+ for infrequent actions, and / or if it's an escalation.
    Letter -> shift+letter -> ctrl+letter
+ - consider using double letters for firm / confirmation actions like qq to quit, CC to commit, etc

+ Having contextual keys / strokes by buffer type / mode is awesome.
+Treat git staging as a MODE.
+Love it!

  Embrace modes!
 That's really the key I think.
 Think about how modes differ and how you can use context and modifier keys to work in your advantage. ie: